stackotter/swift-bundler/Documentation/SwiftBundler/SwiftBundler.docc/installation.md

 ### Installing from a specific branch

-The installation script also supports installing Swift Bundler from a specific branch (default is `main`).
+Install the latest version of Swift Bundler from a specific branch.

 ```sh
 sh <(curl -L https://stackotter.dev/swift-bundler/install.sh) [branch]
 ```

 ### Manual installation

+Install any version of Swift Bundler that you want by doing it manually.

 ```sh
 git clone https://github.com/stackotter/swift-bundler